sign: Hopewell Rocks

 candle formation at Hopewell Rocks

 In the photo below, it appeared that the two rocks touched more firmly and the opening resembled a candle flame.
-They really don't touch each other.
+They really do not touch each other.
 It is all a matter of where the two RV Gypsies stood to take the photos.

 candle formation at Hopewell Rocks